magacoin/magacoin/doc/zmq.md

-# Block and Transaction Broadcasting With ZeroMQ
+# Brick and Transaction Broadcasting With ZeroMQ

 [ZeroMQ](http://zeromq.org/) is a lightweight wrapper around TCP connections, inter-process communication, and shared-memory, providing various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The Litecoin Core daemon can be configured to act as a trusted "border router", implementing the litecoin wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for requesting blockchain related data.
-However, there exists only a limited service to notify external software of events like the arrival of new blocks or transactions.
+The Magacoin Core daemon can be configured to act as a trusted "border router", implementing the magacoin wire protocol and relay, making consensus decisions, maintaining the local brickwall database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for requesting brickwall related data.
+However, there exists only a limited service to notify external software of events like the arrival of new bricks or transactions.

 The ZeroMQ facility implements a notification interface through a set of specific notifiers.
-Currently there are notifiers that publish blocks and transactions.
+Currently there are notifiers that publish bricks and transactions.
 This read-only facility requires only the connection of a corresponding ZeroMQ subscriber port in receiving software; it is not authenticated nor is there any two-way protocol involvement.
 Therefore, subscribers should validate the received data